gotthardp/lorawan-server/doc/Cluster.md

 Create the first server of your cluster.
 You don't need to do any special configuration here, the server should be started as if it is a single standard server.

+To add new servers to the cluster you can use either the web-admin or the db_master configuration option.

+### Add new nodes using the web-admin

+Start the new node(s), then log-in to the web-admin on the master node, navigate to the Servers List and click Create.
+Enter the name of the new node and click Submit.
+This will **delete the database on the new node** and add the node to the cluster.

+### Join using the db_master config option

-To add new servers to the cluster, for every new server **before you start it up** uncomment in the servers `sys.config` file the option `db_master` and specify any already running server node as its value.
+For every new server **before you start it up** uncomment in the servers `sys.config` file the option `db_master` and specify any already running server node as its value.
 For example:

 ```
 {db_master, lorawan@alreadyrunning},